Updated 2025-02-22

 Routing for IPv6 Traffic

-Both inbound- and outbound-initiated IPv6 connections are supported between your VCN and the internet, and between your VCN and your on-premises network.
-Communication between resources within your VCN or between VCNs is also supported.
+Both inbound- and outbound-initiated IPv6 connections are supported between a VCN and the internet, and between a VCN and an on-premises network.
+Communication between resources within a VCN or between VCNs is also supported.

 Here are other important details about routing of IPv6 traffic:

-• Currently IPv6 traffic is supported only through these gateways:
+• IPv6 traffic is supported only through these gateways:

 • Internet gateway: For access to the internet.

-• IPv6 traffic between resources within a region (intra- and inter-VCN) is supported.
-VCNs are dual-stack. meaning they support IPv4 and can optionally also support IPv6.
-So, a VCN's route tables support both IPv4 and IPv6 rules in the same table.
+• IPv6 traffic between resources within a region (within and between VCNs) is supported.
+VCNs are dual-stack, meaning they always support IPv4 and can optionally also support IPv6.
+A VCN's route tables support both IPv4 and IPv6 rules in the same table.
 IPv4 and IPv6 rules must be discretely specified.
-Rules to route traffic that match a certain IPv6 prefix to the VCN's attached DRG, internet gateway, local peering gateway, or an IPv6 Address (next hop) are supported.
+Rules to route traffic that match a certain IPv6 prefix to the VCN's attached DRG, internet gateway, local peering gateway, or an IPv6 address (next hop) are supported.

 VCN Route Tables and IPv6